Humankind: A Hopeful History (De Meeste Mensen Deugen) – Rutger Bregman

 Side note 2: from all the books I read this year, this was probably my favorite physical copy.
 Though not a hardcover, it was just the right size, the cover design is gorgeous and the font and typesetting are absolutely perfect!
 Of course, it also helps that Bregman is a great writer, but the overall design also make this book a pure delight to hold and read.
 I wish all my books were like this.

-1 thought on “Humankind: A Hopeful History (De Meeste Mensen Deugen) – Rutger Bregman”
+One response to “Humankind: A Hopeful History (De Meeste Mensen Deugen) – Rutger Bregman”

 Leave a Reply